 I made this video to demonstrate my Godin ACS Slim guitar.
 The guitar has two different inputs, one for a standard guitar jack cable and the other for a 13-pin midi cable.
 This second input allows the Godin ACS Slim to be used with Roland guitar synth pedals.
 In the video I’ve demonstrated both inputs.

 Here’s a quick demo I made with my Godin ACS Slim.
 It’s a brilliant guitar, with a great natural nylon string sound and synth access.

-In the video I start by demonstrating the natural sound of the nylon strings using the piezo pickups in the bridge and then in the second half of the video I add the synth sounds with a Roland GR-55 synth pedal.
+In the video I start by demonstrating the sound of the nylon strings using the piezo pickups in the bridge.
+Then in the second half of the video I add the synth sounds with a Roland GR-55 synth pedal.

 Check out my other video demo of the Godin ACS Slim here.